mpanighetti/dnd5e-adventures/tier-2/guadana.md

 ## Dídac and Ferran

 Dídac and Ferran, the hosts of Guadaña, are skeletal undead archfey.
-They both use the _bone knight_ stat block with a +4 proficiency bonus and the following traits:
+They both use the _bone knight_[^⚙️] stat block with a +4 proficiency bonus and the following traits:

 _**Creature Type.**_ The archfey is fey and undead.